-All components of the performance measure have been met.
-Not achieved ere O s per Nearly get. achieved A nearly achieved result occurs when a result is within 5% of the target.
+vere as per Nearly arget. achieved A nearly achieved result occurs when a result is within 5% of the target.

 YOU CAN EXPECT MEASURE TARGET/RESULT HOW WE PERFORMED Provide and promote governance processes that are robust and transparent for our community.
 Percentage of Council agendas that are publicly available two working days or more before the meeting.
 Target: 100% Result: 100% Previous year Result: Not Achieved 0 All Council and committee agendas have been made publicly available two or more working days before the meeting.
 Effective communication with our community.
 Percentage of residents satisfied with the effectiveness and usefulness of Council communications.
 Target: 90% Result:87% Previous year Result: Not Achieved 0 The result from the June 2024 Residents Survey was 87% just 3% off the 90% target.
 Emergency preparedness through community-based emergency management.
 The evaluation of annual exercise as a measure of effectiveness of training.
 Target: increasing trend Result: 68% Advancing Previous year Result: Achieved An annual cross-council exercise with was held in June 2024 which was assessed as 68% 'Advancing', this was an improvement on the previous score of 66%.